-Graduate Assistantships are exciting opportunities to earn money in college while making connections and obtaining skills in your field.
-Students with Graduate Assistantships form close relationships with professors and meet other professionals in their line of study.
+Graduate assistantships are exciting opportunities to earn money in college while making connections and obtaining skills in your field.
+Students with graduate assistantships form close relationships with professors and meet other professionals in their line of study.
 You may even graduate as a published author in your field.

-Here is everything you need to know about Graduate Assistantships.
+Here is everything you need to know about graduate assistantships.
 We’ll start by comparing the different types of assistantships.
 Then we’ll go over all of their benefits and drawbacks.
 Finally, we’ll guide you in the right direction to get hired.

 Types of graduate assistantships

-Graduate Assistantships can take several different forms.
+Graduate assistantships can take several different forms.
 Depending on your intended profession, some positions will be a better fit than others.
 Here, we’ll contrast the responsibilities and benefits of each position.

-Teaching Assistantships are a great fit for students who are considering continuing in academia.
+Teaching assistantships are a great fit for students who are considering continuing in academia.
 Students who graduate with teaching experience under their belt will have a huge advantage in pursuing a teaching position.
 But teaching assistantships also have further-reaching applications.
 Teaching a course requires a diverse skill set, and students can apply their experience to a wide variety of professions.

 Related: Top scholarships for teachers

-Research Assistants help professors with research projects they are undertaking.
-Professors have limited time to pursue their own research, which makes Research Assistants so crucial.
-As a Research Assistant, you won’t have any facetime with your professor’s students.
-You’ll only be in contact with your professor and anyone else he is working on the research with.
-The principal duties of a Research Assistant include combing and summarizing relevant articles and firsthand studies.
-They also may be tapped to help write the actual paper that the professor will publish.
+Research assistants help professors with research projects they are undertaking.
+Professors have limited time to pursue their own research, which makes research assistants so crucial.
+As a research assistant, you won’t have any facetime with your professor’s students.
+You’ll only be in contact with your professor and anyone else they are working on the research with.
+Research assistantships vary in their duties based on the field of study; general duties may include:

-Research Assistantships can be a huge asset on your resume after graduation.
-Research Assistants demonstrate exceptional writing, research, and collaboration skills.
+Research assistantships can be a huge asset on your resume after graduation.
+Research assistants demonstrate exceptional writing, research, and collaboration skills.
 In collaborative studies, they also have the opportunity to network with people in their field.
 This can include other professors, researchers, publishers, and more.

-Some schools offer other Graduate Assistantships that serve a more general function.
-Other Graduate Assistants may help coordinate campus life or help with clerical work.
-These Assistantships vary more widely than Teaching and Research Assistantships.
+Some schools offer other graduate assistantships that serve a more general function.
+Other graduate assistants may help coordinate campus life or help with clerical work.
+These assistantships vary more widely than teaching and research assistantships.
 However, they often still help form close relationships with school officials.

-Students interested in logistical, planning, or office work may pursue other Graduate Assistantships.
+Students interested in logistical, planning, or office work may pursue other graduate assistantships.
 They can be a great opportunity to accrue work experience at a respected institution.
-Students who are interested in working for their college after graduation should definitely look into a Graduate Assistantship.
+Students who are interested in working for their college after graduation should definitely look into a graduate assistantship.

 Benefits of graduate assistantships